School Safety and Security

 The district is committed to providing timely and accurate information to our parents in a crisis situation.
 However, our top priority during any potential threat or emergency situation is to keep our school, students and staff safe and implement our safety protocols.
 As a result, communications may sometimes be slightly delayed for appropriate reasons.

 The district has the capability to quickly notify parents of a threat or emergency situation through our SwiftReach system using text, email and voicemail—similar to messages sent during an inclement weather event.
+We developed a communications policy/checklist, approved by the school safety committee and board of education, you may read here.

 Please contact the office promptly if any of your contact information changes.
 You may also contact the office at any time to verify that we have the most updated contact information for your family.